|Luxury Rating:||3.8 / 5|

 60,000 points if you spend $4,000 in first 6 months

 American Express Customer Service Ratings

-Other Notable Features: No foreign transaction fee (See rates and fees), $120 dining credit, travel and emergency assistance, car rental insurance, baggage insurance, Hotel Collection benefits with $100 hotel credit, $100 activity credit on vacations over $3,000, complimentary Eats Pass from Uber, up to $120 in Uber Cash per year, personalized travel service, travel discounts, purchase protection, extended warranty, auto purchase discount, Shop Runner service, dining and entertainment discounts, presale event tickets, preferred seating at events
+Other Notable Features: No foreign transaction fee (See rates and fees), up to $120 annual dining credit, travel and emergency assistance, car rental insurance, baggage insurance, Hotel Collection benefits with up to $100 hotel credit, up to $100 activity credit on vacations over $3,000, personalized travel service, travel discounts, purchase protection, extended warranty, auto purchase discount, Shop Runner service (enrollment required), dining and entertainment discounts, presale event tickets, preferred seating at events

 However, the value of the Amex Gold and of Membership Rewards points depends on how you use them.
 For everyday cardholders, is the American Express Gold worth it?

 Our take: The Amex Gold is one of the best cards on the market, and if you spend heavily on food and make the most of its perks on dining and travel, this card’s value more than covers the $250 annual fee.
 Read on to see why so many points and miles experts apply for, keep (and keep loving) the Amex Gold.

 Why you might want the Amex Gold card

 The Amex Gold is one of the best cards on the market and, if you spend heavily on food and make the most of its perks on dining and travel, this card’s value should more than cover its $250 annual fee.
 Along with the Amex Gold’s numerous benefits, rewards-savvy cardholders and frequent travelers will love the card’s impressive rewards rate, bonus category variety, flexible point transfers and high point redemption potential.